 1. Life-giving sand

-Of course, if Miami, then the beaches, the colorful summer drinks, the nightlife, and yes, you remember it well, some scenes from Baywatch also took place in this place.
-What’s less well known, however, is that this famous sand made its way here from the Bahamas and other Caribbean islands.
+Of course, when you think of Miami, you envision the beaches, the colorful summer drinks, the nightlife, and yes, you remember it well, even scenes from Baywatch likely come to mind.
+What’s less well known, however, is that this famous sand was brought here from the Bahamas and other Caribbean islands.
 Because it is regularly eroded by ocean waves, the state of Florida recently purchased an $11,500,000 replacement.
 So getting a tanned, sexy body on Miami Beach is truly luxurious, and it’s something you should do at least once in your life.

 2. Lost in the mosaic